envytools/envytools/hwdocs/memory/nv50-surface.rst

 - small scale [SSR] - roptiles rearranged inside a single 4kB page, used for non-0 storage types
 - large scale [LSR] - large blocks of memory rearranged, based on internal VRAM geometry.
-Bounduaries between VRAM areas using NONE/SSR and LSR need to be properly aligned in physical space to prevent conflicts.
+Boundaries between VRAM areas using NONE/SSR and LSR need to be properly aligned in physical space to prevent conflicts.

 Long range reordering is described in detail in :ref:`nv50-vram`.